walles/bubblemon/osx/INSTALL.md

 These instructions will tell you how to make an installation package starting only from source code, and how to install that package.

-These instructions have been tested on OS X 10.12.6 El Capitan with Xcode version 9.0.1 (9A1004).
+These instructions have been tested on macOS 10.12.6 El Capitan with Xcode version 9.0.1 (9A1004).